 In May 2021, a ground-penetrating radar survey ordered by the Tk’emlúps te Secwépemc First Nation uncovered the remains of 215 children.
 Some were as young as 3 years old.
 Most of us understand this is only the tip of the iceberg.
+The number of graves will total in the thousands.
 We are all grieving, but Indigenous communities are devastated.
 Many Residential School survivors are experiencing renewed trauma and unfathomable pain and loss.

 About Kamloops Residential School

 Remains of the 215 children were found on Thursday, May 27, 2021.
 The story started making the news over the weekend, but did not make front page mainstream news Canada wide until late Sunday and Monday, May 31.

 The Kamloops Residential School survey was ordered (and paid for) by the Tk’emlúps te Secwépemc First Nation.
 In 2009, the TRC (Truth and Reconciliation Commission) requested a paltry $1.5 million in funding to search for unmarked graves in Canadian Residential Schools, but that funding was denied by Ottawa.

 There are many heartbreaking stories being shared by Residential School survivors.
 Many of these survivors have never shared their stories with anyone (including their own family members) prior to this.
 Some of these memories are shared by those who had attended the Kamloops Indian Residential School specifically.
 One woman witnessed the bodies of infants being thrown into the school incinerator.
 Children also died trying to make their way home.
 Their remains are lost.

 The ‘official number’ of deaths that had been attributed to Kamloops Indian Residential School prior to this gruesome discovery was either 36 or 51 depending on the source.
 Although, we may never know the actual number.